explorerhq/sql-explorer/docs/features.rst

   way.
 See connections.py for more documentation on multi-connection setup.

+.. _Power tips:

 Power tips
 ----------
-- On the query listing page, focus gets set to a search box so you can just navigate to /explorer and start typing the name of your query to find it.
+- On the query listing page, focus gets set to a search box so you can just navigate to ``/explorer`` and start typing the name of your query to find it.
 - Quick search also works after hitting "Show Schema" on a query view.